botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### HOST Routing-based SSRF

 >***Identify*** routing-based SSRF by altering the **host** header on request and observe the response.
-Routing-based SSRF via the Host header allow insecure access to a localhost intranet.
+Routing-based SSRF via the Host header allow insecure access to a localhost Intranet.

 ```
 GET / HTTP/1.1